Meriemamahry/alx-low_level_programming/0x02-functions_nested_loops/README.md

-5-sign.c contains a function that prints the sign of a number 6-abs.c: contains a function computes the absolute value of an integer 7-print_last_digit.c : contains a function that prints the last digit of a number 8-24_hours.c : contains a function that prints every minute of the day 9-times_table.c : contains a function that prints  the 9 times table startin with 0
+5-sign.c contains a function that prints the sign of a number 6-abs.c: contains a function computes the absolute value of an integer 7-print_last_digit.c : contains a function that prints the last digit of a number 10-add.c : contains a function that adds two integers and return the result